Mixces/Animatium/MODRINTH_DESCRIPTION.md

 ## 🛠️ Old Settings

-- oldThirdpersonSwordBlockingPosition
+- thirdPersonSwordBlockingPosition
     - Description: Brings back the old third-person arm blocking rotations from <=1.7
     - Type: BOOLEAN
 - lockBlockingArmRotation
     - Description: Locks the third-person blocking arm rotation.
     - Type: BOOLEAN
-- disableProjectileAgeCheck
+- projectileAgeCheck
     - Description: Render projectile at all ages <=1.15?
     - Type: BOOLEAN
-- oldBlockMiningProgress
+- blockMiningProgress
     - Description: Bring back the old block mining progress <=1.18?
     - Type: BOOLEAN
-- disableInventoryEntityScissor
+- inventoryEntityScissor
     - Description: Allows the inventory entity model to render fully.
     - Type: BOOLEAN
-- oldBlockOutlineRendering
+- blockOutlineRendering
     - Description: Restores the legacy block outline rendering from <=1.14.4.
     - Type: BOOLEAN
-- hideModelWhilstSleeping
+- modelWhilstSleeping
     - Description: Hides the player model whilst sleeping like in <=1.12?
 Only affects you.
     - Type: BOOLEAN
 - entityArmorHurtTint
     - Description: Tints the armor when an entity is damaged like in <=1.7.x.
     - Type: BOOLEAN
-- forceItemGlintOnEntity
+- itemGlintOnEntity
     - Description: Forces the glint on armor to use the item glint texture.
 This therefore unifies the glint texture like in older mc versions.
     - Type: BOOLEAN
-- forceMaxGlintProperties
+- maxGlintProperties
     - Description: Forces the glint to use the maximum speed and strength by default like in older mc versions.
     - Type: BOOLEAN
-- oldArmorHurtRendering
+- armorHurtRendering
     - Description: Restores the old armor hurt tint rendering from ~1.8.
     - Type: BOOLEAN
-- oldGlintRendering
+- glintRendering
     - Description: Restores the old item/armor glint rendering found in <=1.14.4.
     - Type: BOOLEAN
-- forceHighAttackSpeedVisual
+- highAttackSpeedVisual
     - Description: Fakes the high attack speed visual, which stops the attack cooldown animation on items like the sword.
     - Type: BOOLEAN
 - disableEntityGlowOutline
     - Description: Disables the 1.9+ glow effect from rendering.
     - Type: BOOLEAN
-- disableModernCombatSounds
+- modernCombatSounds
     - Description: Disables the 1.9+ combat sounds that were added.
     - Type: BOOLEAN
-- disableModernCombatParticles
+- modernCombatParticles
     - Description: Disables the 1.9+ combat particles that were added.
     - Type: BOOLEAN
-- oldHeldItemArmLogic
+- heldItemArmLogic
     - Description: In 1.8, the player's arm (when viewed from the first person POV) will be positioned at an angle when holding an item.
 This is only truly visible when going from an empty slot to an item.
 This happens due it applying the held item arm rotation meant for the third person model.
     - Type: BOOLEAN
-- oldFlameDimensions
+- flameDimensions
     - Description: Makes the third person flame rendering use a fixed width and height to match <=1.12.x.
     - Type: BOOLEAN
-- oldFlameOffset
+- flameOffset
     - Description: Brings back the third person flame offset from <=1.7.x.
     - Type: BOOLEAN

 ### Sky

-- oldBlueVoidSky
+- blueVoidSky
     - Description: Brings back the forgotten blue void part of the sky.
 (Fixes MC-257056)
     - Type: BOOLEAN
-- oldSkyHorizonHeight
+- skyHorizonHeight
     - Description: Changes the horizon height to how it was in <=1.16.5.
     - Type: BOOLEAN
-- oldVoidSkyFogHeight
+- voidSkyFogHeight
     - Description: Restores the old void sky fog height to what it was in <=1.21.1.
 (Fixes MC-279472)
     - Type: BOOLEAN
-- oldCloudHeight
+- cloudHeight
     - Description: Changes the cloud height back to 128 like in <=1.16.5.
     - Type: BOOLEAN
   </details>